A detailed, clean and helpful resource for an international students in Australia.

 - If none of the above options is viable for you, you can always contact your university/ college as they are more than happy to arrange accommodation for you like in a uni lodge, or shared housing

-- you can also directly head to hotel, motel, lodges, shared housings on your own from the airport but advance planning and research might be helpful
+- you can also directly head to the hotel, motel, lodges, or shared housings on your own from the airport but advance planning and research might be helpful

 Talking about different accommodations, you can go for shared housing which is relatively cheaper compared to when you rent on your own.